-My background, principles, professional membership and qualifications
+My background, principles, and professional membership

 The importance of using qualified electricians